 You can get sisal rope for a few dollars and glue it around the coffee table leg, a piece of wood, or something else that can be used as a scratcher.

 50. Have a party for your cat

 Ok, this one is a bit more extreme but if your cat likes it, why not?
 You can prepare one special day for your furry feline!

 Remeber that this party is for your cat and not you so you must do everything that your cat would enjoy and not you.
 For example, don’t invite a bunch of your friends because your cat couldn’t care less about them.

 Let’s think… What does your cat love to do?

-You can get a bunch of new boxes that you’ll place all over the room, get balloons for them to play with, make a few balls out of paper, decorate the apartment with colorful strings, play games…
+You can get a bunch of new boxes that you’ll place all over the room, make a few balls out of paper, decorate the apartment with colorful strings, play games…

 Treat your cat with their favorite food and treats and just spend the day humoring your cat as they are a prince or a princess and you are their slave (so nothing different than any other day :D).

 If you’re very busy and away for a big part of the day and you only have one cat, they can easily get bored and lonely.
 You might want to consider adopting another cat to keep it company.